-Every second Friday afternoon of the month, the bookclub gathers in a member’s living room.
+Every second Friday afternoon of the month, the bookclub gathers virtually by Zoom.
 We like a challenging read – stories of immigration, feminism, and moral dilemmas.
 We favour Canadian writers and try to choose titles available from our public libraries.
 Readers looking for an on-going discussion group and those who are attracted to a specific book but cannot commit to the ten book challenge are welcome.

 Our Current Lineup